 Issuing IRS Schedule K-1 to Shareholders

-Schedule K-1 of Form 1120S is used to report each shareholder's pro-rated share of net income or loss from an S-Corporation, along with various separately stated income and deduction items.
+Schedule K-1 is used and filed with Forms 1120S and Forms 1065 to report each shareholder's or partner's pro-rated share of net income or loss from a pass-through business.
+It also reports various income and deduction items that are stated separately.
 Schedule K-1 can also be used to summarize a shareholder's beginning and ending stock basis for the year.

 Separately Stated Items Reported on Schedule K-1

-- Non-deductible expenses, such as 50% of meals and entertainment expenses.
+- Non-deductible expenses, such as 50% of meals and entertainment expenses (box 8a)